Expdotdotdot/Observer-Settings/README.md

 - Use the command --> *spec_player* followed by the player name in "quotations" to spectate the player that is not on 0-9

   > Ex: bind 9 spec_player "VeryCoolUsername"

+  > Note that if a player's name starts with a number, this WILL NOT WORK

-- Alternatively, if you are using HLAE, you can print the player slots in your console with this command --> "mirv_deathmsg help players"
+- Alternatively, if you are using HLAE, you can print the player slot numbers in your console with this command --> "mirv_deathmsg help players"

+  > Ex: bind 9 spec_player 11

   > (Note that HLAE counts from 0 so you will have to +1 to the slot number)